ardhiancalwa/ardhiancalwanugraha/README.md

 ###

-<p align="left">My name is Ardhian Calwa Nugraha and I'm a Computer Science, from Telkom University.</p>
+<p align="left">My name is Ardhian Calwa Nugraha and I'm a Student Computer Science, from Telkom University.</p>

 ###